-What does Christianity teach about the place of works?
+What does the Bible teach about the place of works?

 Good works are the natural response of all believers.
 It is like breathing to someone who is alive.
 Because God did everything, including giving believers the gift of faith, Christians center their lives on praising him.
 Christ is at the center of their lives.

 I will exalt you and praise your name,

 you have done wonderful things,